-Summary 2019: The maintenance of a Capital Improvement Program (CIP) and budget is an ongoing activity of the CIP Division of the Public Works Department.
+Summary 2020: The maintenance of a Capital Improvement Program (CIP) and budget is an ongoing activity of the CIP Division of the Public Works Department.
 The Public Works Department reviews the CIP in five-year increments, with annual evaluations, following the fiscal (not calendar) year to support the budget process.
 This is consistent with the direction provided in TE-IA-2.
 On June 14, 2019, Council adopted the City of Goleta Two-Year Operating Budget and Capital Improvement Program Budget for Fiscal Years 2019/20 and 2020/21 (Resolution No. 19-36).
-The report and presentation included a five-year CIP, which identified 62 active projects included in the CIP budget for a total of approximately \$15.87 million.
-These projects include 13 bicycle/pedestrian improvements.
-18 traffic/circulation improvement projects, 13 park projects, and 12 facility/other projects.
+The report and presentation included a five-year CIP, which identified 57 CIP projects included in the 5-year CIP budget for a total of approximately \$192 million (approximately \$78 million unfunded).
+These projects include 14 bicycle/pedestrian improvements, 16 street/traffic improvement projects, 12 park projects, 6 stormwater improvement projects, and 9 facility projects.